-National Gas Law and National Gas Rules
+National Gas Rules

-These proposed revisions to the National Gas Rules and drafting instructions for the National Gas Law have been prepared by the Australian Energy Market Commission and accompany its Review into the scope of economic regulation applied to covered pipelines final report dated 3 July 2018.
-These draft rules and drafting instructions reflect the final recommendations made in that report.
+These proposed revisions to the National Gas Rules have been prepared by the Australian Energy Market Commission at the request of the COAG Energy Council secretariat.
+The rule drafting is based on the rule drafting that accompanied the Commission's Review into the scope of economic regulation applied to covered pipelines final report dated 3 July 2018 (review report) but the rule drafting to give effect to recommendation 17 in that review report have been removed at the request of the COAG Energy Council secretariat.